Trebek/pydealer/README.md

 - Generates a standard 'French deck' of 52 playing cards.
 - Can shuffle the deck.
 - Can deal a specified number of cards from the deck.
-    - At the moment, when the deck runs out of cards PyDeck just generates a new deck, shuffles, and continues on.
-Probably make that togglable at some point.
+    - When a deck runs out of cards while dealing, PyDealer, by default, builds a new deck, shuffles, and continues on.
+This is togglable.
+- Can find the locations of all of the cards of a given value, suit, name, or abbreviation.
+- Can peek at a card in a given location in the deck.
-- Each card is it's own object, with a name, abbreviation, and value.
+- Each card is it's own object, with a value (Ace, Queen, 2, etc.), a suit (Spades, Hearts, Clubs, etc.), a name ("Ace of Spades", "2 of Clubs", "Queen of Hearts", etc.), and an abbreviation ("AS", "2C", "QH", etc.).

 **Relevant links:**